franchsli/whatsapp_clone_django/README.md

 - Rework all the chat.views logics.
 - Limit the contact name display on chat list
 - Test if edit/delete contact and delete chat works in any case.
 - Test both the chat list and statuses max height.
-- Implement something to store messages in the localStorage so the API calls get reduced.
 (The localSotrage will sotre messages but the API calls will be still necessary for getting the latest messages) **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.